lilamila/fraudclassifier/README.md

-# Leafer's Enron Fraud Detection
+# Leafer's Enron Fraud Detection TESTING

 Leafer's Enron Fraud detection, utilizes scikit-learn and machine learning, to build a "person of interest" (POI) identifier that detects and predicts culpable persons.
 It uses features from financial data, email data, and labeled data.
 Created by [Marie Leaf](https://twitter.com/mariesleaf).